 Your doctor will prescribe a treatment plan for the condition that’s causing your enlarged heart.
 For example:

-- irregular heartbeat: anti-arrhythmic drugs, pacemaker, and implanted cardioverter-defibrillator (ICD)
+- Irregular heart rate: anti-arrhythmic drugs, pacemaker, and implanted cardioverter-defibrillator (ICD)

-- heart valve problems: surgery to fix or replaced the damaged valve
+- Heart valve problems: surgery to fix or replace the damaged valve

-- heart failure: diuretics, beta-blockers, inotropes, and in a small minority of people, left ventricular assist device (LVAD)
+- Heart failure: diuretics, beta-blockers, inotropes, angiotensin receptor neprilysin inhibitors (ARNIs), and in a small minority of people, left ventricular assist device (LVAD)